So you’ve developed the next world-changing app? Right on.

 In addition to boosting your app’s visibility, social media provides valuable insights about your followers.
 Learn about their interests, hobbies, demographics, when they’re most active, and more so that you can finetune your advertising strategy.

-Engaging with your users is a must when implementing your social media campaign, but even better is resharing their content.
+Engaging with your users is a must when implementing a social media marketing campaign for mobile app awareness— but even better is resharing users’ content.
 Airbnb is constantly sharing user-generated photos and engaging with followers in the comments.
 Show your audience how others are using your app and start real conversations.

 There’s no denying it — influencers have a massive amount of, well, influence.
 But unless you have a massive budget to pay for an endorsement from an A-list influencer (think $400,000 per post for a Kardashian) you’re going to have to look at a “micro-influencer” who aligns with your target audience.02